jdjskah/ecommerce-website/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
 (NOTE: the localhost might not work for you if its not 3000)

-## Deployment

-This project is ready to be deployed on Vercel.
-For other hosting options, please refer to the Next.js documentation.

 ## Future Improvements